dwyl/technical-glossary/README.md

-This glossary is ever-evolving and relies on the contributions of people like _you_ for new word suggestions ❤️.
+This glossary is ever-evolving and relies on the contributions of people like _you_ for new word suggestions ❤️. <br />
-If a technical term you
-would like a definition for,
-please create an issue:
+If you don't find the technical term you would like a definition for, please create an issue:
 [github.com/dwyl/technical-glossary/issues/](https://github.com/dwyl/technical-glossary/issues/new)